FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 My content blocks for the Movie Page… You can <a href="https://github.com/FilipaGo/imdb-redesign-mobile-site-prototype/tree/master/_images_readme/wireframes/content_blocks" >check the larger images here</a></p>
 <br></br>

-When designing a webpage with so many information and details, the user can easily feel lost; it was imperative to establish a clear hierarchy of information so that just by scanning the page, people could get a clear idea of what they could find and read about.
+When designing a webpage with so much information and details, the user can easily feel lost; it was imperative to establish a clear hierarchy of information so that just by scanning the page, people could get a clear idea of what they could find and read about.

 <br></br>
 <p align="center">